 The 8 Best Stilts

-This wiki has been updated 28 times since it was first published in December of 2016.
+This wiki has been updated 32 times since it was first published in December of 2016.
 Children love to pretend they're bigger than they actually are, and these stilts allow them to play at being a giant anytime they like.
 Some of them can also be used by professional painters and drywall installers for a handy height boost while on the job.
 And, although we may not have to say it, we will anyway: be sure to start slow, follow all safety precautions, and wear protective gear.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes